Orthodontic Terms Mt Airy, MD

 O Rings

 O rings, also called A-lastics, are little rings used to attach the archwire to the brackets.
 These rings come in standard gray or clear but also come in a wide variety of colors to make braces more fun.
-A-lastics are changed at every appointment to maintain good attachment of the arch wire to the bracket, enabling our patients to enjoy many different color schemes throughout treatment.
+We change A-lastics at every appointment to maintain good attachment of the arch wire to the bracket, enabling our patients to enjoy many different color schemes throughout treatment.

 Dental SeparatorSeparator